Christen Købke: Aftermath

 Købke, a national romantic, painted portraits, landscapes and architectural paintings.
 Most of Købke's portraits show friends, family members and fellow artists.
 He found most of his motifs in his immediate surroundings.
 Now he is recognized internationally for his well composed and harmonic paintings, for their coloristic qualities and for his sense of the everyday life.
 But in his lifetime he was almost forgotten, especially because of his early death and limited production.
 Despite his talent and the praise of various contemporaries, Købke had never been inundated with commissions.

-Købke is recognized today as one of the most talented among Denmark's Golden Age painters and the most internationally renowned Danish painter of his generation.
-The painterly interpretations he made of his surroundings stand as high points of the period.
+Købke is recognized today as one of the most talented painters of Denmark's Golden Age and a renowned Danish painter of his generation.
+The painterly interpretations he made of his surroundings stand as some of the most notable works of the period.

 His works are in the collections of not only Danish museums but also such international museums as the J. Paul Getty Museum and the Scottish National Gallery in Edinburgh.